MEDIUM

 2021-11-09

-Left-wing candidate Pedro Castillo wins Peru's presidential election with promises to increase indigenous rights and reduce inequality.
-His victory raises hopes among indigenous communities for policy changes.
+Left-wing candidate Pedro Castillo wins Peru's presidential election with promises to increase indigenous rights and resource redistribution.
+His victory sets stage for future policy changes affecting mining and land use.

 2022-12-07